One day, it’s 10 minutes. The next, it’s 30 or 50.

 Create a reward program for punctual employees.

 Offer rewards—whether an extra day off or a $50 gift certificate to a popular restaurant—for employees who show up on time to work every day for, say, six months straight.
-This reinforces that being punctual is a key workplace goal.
+Those who are chronically late will not be rewarded in this program.
+This could help reinforce that being punctual is a key workplace goal.

 However, you will need to track punctuality carefully if you’re offering such rewards to avoid being accused of errors or favoritism.

+Wondering how to handle tardy employees?
 Once you’ve tried hands-off approaches to encouraging punctuality, you may still have an employee or two who pushes the envelope on punctuality.
-In these situations, you need a more direct approach.
+In these situations, you’ll need a more direct approach.

 Sit down privately with the employee.
 Let them know you’ve noticed they’ve been regularly late to work and ask them to explain why.
 (It’s possible they have a personal reason, such as caring for a child before the school day—in which case it may make sense to discuss setting a different work schedule for that employee or creating another workaround.)